-As I thought about what I would say, my mind flashed back to sixteen years ago.
+As I wrestled with what I wanted to say, my mind flashed back to sixteen years ago.

-Resolving to stay in shape and always up for a challenge, I gave it a shot.
+I had never played organized football before, but I wanted to stay in shape and I was always up for a challenge, so I gave it a shot.
 A few weeks later, I was named the starting tight end on the varsity football team.
 In the Fall of 1997, under the lights at Legion Stadium, I wore number 82 and joined my teammates as we represented our school.
-However, after a disappointing season for the team and developing love for basketball, I quit playing football.
-Never again would I wear a jersey and take the field as a New Hanover High School Wildcat.
+However, after a disappointing season for the team and a developing love for basketball, I quit playing football.
+After one season, I hung up my shoulder pads and helmet and never played again.

 Stand and Deliver

-My eyes locked on the young men in front of me.
-In my mind’s eye, I was still one of them, but today, I was just another adult.
+My eyes locked with the young men in front of me.
+In my mind, I was still one of them, energized for another Friday night.
+But today, I was just another adult.

 I could hear a low chuckle.
 I told them the quick story of why I wear a bowtie and followed it with this: